dsoto/WP19/outline.md

 - this paper establishes the observed marginal cost of diesel generation in a remote area
     - this establishes the current cost of energy for renewable sources to compare against
     - evidence shows that tariffs are below operating costs in Haiti and that few if any grids are operating (Schnitzer_Thesis)
+    - least cost assumptions are dependent on operating conditions

 <!-- p2: context and motivation: keeping indonesia on track -->
 - indonesia is executing a large electrification expansion to achieve universal access (ADB paper)